sarvex/magisk-files/docs/faq.md

 3. When the instance starts up successfully, click "Patch" to open root access, install Magisk Delta and execute "Direct Install into system partition" action
 4. When you are done, click "UnPatch" and then relanch the instance.
 5. Enjoy Magisk!

+#### Step to step to install Magisk into Android-x86 project

+- You can use [initrd-magisk](https://github.com/HuskyDG/initrd-magisk) or directly install Magisk into system partition like guide above.

+#### Step to step to install Magisk on Waydroid

+- Please check <https://github.com/casualsnek/waydroid_script> or <https://github.com/casualsnek/waydroid_script> for more information.

 ### After enabling MagiskHide, why my app/game can still detect emulator?